thomashollier/max2play_knob/README.md

 # max2play_knob

-<H3>rotaryKnobUSB.ino</H3>
-Uses a digispark and a rotary encoder as a volume knob for a max2play squeezelite client.
-This uses Adafruit TrinketKeyboard arduino library.

 <H3>rotaryKnobHID.ino</H3>
-Uses a digispark and a rotary encoder as a volume knob for a max2play squeezelite client.
-This uses the Adafruit trinket HID library and is the one I ended up using.
+This is an arduino sketch that uses a digispark board and a rotary encoder as a volume knob and pause toggle for a max2play squeezelite client.
+This uses the Adafruit trinket HID library.

-<H3>captureAndInstruct.py</H3>
+<H3>Usbvolumeknob.tar</H3>
+A working version of a max2play plugin to use the volume knob above and send command to the server.
-<LI>Uses pynput library to capture the digispark's key press messages
+<LI>Uses python evdev library to capture events from usb HID device
 <LI>Uses requests library to send appropriate http commands to logitec server

-<H3>readEncoder.py</H3>
-This doesn't work with digispark because it doesn't provide a serial interface but it should work if you use a micro controller that does.
+<LI>Install script creates a systemd service to run the python script

+<H3>Misc</H3>
+Dead ends and broken branches.